afzambrano13/De-identification/README.md

 Here's how to initiate the project:

 **Step 1:** Organize Data
-Place your original files with PII in the original_files folder and human redacted files in human_redacted_files folder. **We have artificially created some sample files for your reference in the folder.**
+Place your original files with PII in the original_files folder and human redacted files in human_redacted_files folder. **We have artificially created some sample files in the folder for your reference.**

 **Step 2:** Run the `de_identified_csv_generator.py`
 Execute the de_identified_csv_generator script, providing the necessary input files and the output folder (which will be automatically created):